-Nobles, Thanks for being a Shriner, Gentlemen, and thank you Ladies for everything you do to help our cause!
+Thanks for being a Shriner, Gentlemen, and thank you Ladies for everything you do to help our cause!

 For the Children,